matjam/discotime/README.md

 ```
 >>> !set America/Los_Angeles
 tzbot: ok, your timezone is now set to America/Los_Angeles.
-I will assume this is your local timezone when I convert a time to your local time.
+tzbot: I will assume this is your local timezone when I convert a time to your local time.
 ```

 ## Automatically guess your timezone based on your channel nickname.